mahoney1/docs/commercialpaper-query-tutorial.md

 5. Switch back to `papercontract.js` and we'll add some more logic to the main contract script file.

-6. Find the function that begins `async issue` (approx line 70) and scroll down to the line `paper.setOwner(issuer);` and create a new line directly under (it aligns with the correct spacing).
+6. Find the function that begins `async issue` (approx line 70) and scroll down to the line `paper.setOwner(issuer);` and create a new line directly under (it aligns with the correct indentation in VSCode).

 7. Now paste in the following code segment: This is to have a convenient way to report the true identity in queries later on.